stuartsierra/lazytest/README.md

       </snapshots>
     </repository>

-Put your test sources in `src/test/clojure/`
+Put your app sources in `src/main/clojure/` and your test sources in `src/test/clojure/`

 Then run: